srnyx/midas-touch/README.md

 Every block you touch (walk on) turns to whatever block you configure!
 You can also set a blacklist of blocks that won't be affected.

+**ChatGPT:** Midas Touch is a Minecraft plugin that lets players transform every block they step on into a different block selected by the server admin via a config file.
+It's a fun and unique addition to any server, offering players a new way to interact with their Minecraft world.
+With its customizable features, players can enjoy a personalized gameplay experience that is both entertaining and engaging.

 - **🐛 Bugs / 💡 Suggestions:** Please [open an issue](https://github.com/srnyx/midas-touch/issues/new/choose) to report a bug or suggest an idea
 - **🆘 Support:** Please [join the Discord](https://srnyx.xyz/discord) to get support